Henry Jacques Ninio

-Henry Jacques Ninio (born 27 October 1935) was the 75th Lord Mayor of the City of Adelaide, South Australia.
+Henry Jacques Ninio (27 October 1935 – 22 September 2023) was an Egyptian-born Australian pharmacist, entrepreneur and politician who served as the 75th Lord Mayor of the City of Adelaide, South Australia.

-Henry Ninio was born in Cairo on 27 October 1935.
-He migrated with his family to Adelaide in 1956.
-He completed his university pharmacy studies in Adelaide.
+Ninio was born in Cairo to Sephardic Jewish parents who had migrated from Izmir, Turkey.
+He attended Cairo University before migrating with his family to Adelaide in 1956, graduating as a pharmacist in 1960.
 He established the Piaf Perfumery chain and Simes Australia with his business partner Alex Siros.

+Ninio was a member of the French Perfume Association of Australia and the Australian Society of Perfumers and Flavourists and an avid collector of antique perfume bottles.

-He served as Councillor in Gray ward on the Adelaide City Council and then Alderman before being elected Lord Mayor in 1993.
+He served as councillor in Gray ward on the Adelaide City Council and then Alderman before being elected Lord Mayor in 1993.
 He also served as the president of Beit Shalom Synagogue in 1983.

-The French Government has honoured him for his services to perfumery and the French community of Australia.
+The French Government has honoured him in 1993 as Chevalier de l’Ordre National du Merite for his continued efforts in developing friendship between the two countries of France and Australia.

-He has 3 children and 6 grandchildren.
-His daughter, Jacqueline, is a rabbi at the Emanuel Synagogue in Sydney.
+He was survived by his wife Lynette, 3 children and 6 grandchildren.
+His daughter, Jacqueline, became a rabbi at the Emanuel Synagogue in Sydney.